The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 c) treat every competitor with respect regardless of any incident.

-d) avoid distracting other competitors while they are still driving.
+d) avoid distracting other competitors while they are driving.

 2. DRIVING CONDUCT